vivatech/online-tutor/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.vivatech.online-tutor' is invalid and this project uses 'com.vivatech.online_tutor' instead.
+* The original package name 'com.vivatech.online-tutor' is invalid and this project uses 'com.vivatech.onlinetutor' instead.

 # Getting Started